nuno2msilva/etic-pw2426-programming-ii/18. CLI Project/anime-cli/README.md

 - Add anime to your watchlist with `y/n` prompts.

 ### 📌 Watchlist
-- Open directly to anime details with `--watchlist`.
+- Open directly to anime details with `watchlist`.
 - Navigate entries with `←/→`.
 - Delete entries with `d` (confirmation required).